Lesson – How to Navigate the Classroom

 Narratives require you to write something and typically are linked to a secure Google Document.
 At this time, we would like for you to open another tab in your browser and log into your Google Account.
 If you do not have a Google account, click here to establish one or to log into an existing Google account.

 Each time that you log into our classroom, you should also log into your Google Account so that you may access the narrative document that you will create and maintain throughout your enrollment in our program.
 Throughout your enrollment in our program, you will maintain a single narrative document, to which you will refer each time that you are directed to write a narrative.
-Pages have been set up within the document for you to write your narrative response and will be clearly referenced in each unit that requires a narrative response.Since only one narrative document will be used for all of the narratives that you write throughout your involvement in our program, you (and your parents) will be able to review all of your work.
-It is common for high school seniors to refer to their narratives in formulating their thoughts for responding to college and scholarship application writing prompts.
+Pages have been set up within the document for you to write your narrative response and will be clearly referenced in each unit that requires a narrative response.Since only one narrative document will be used for all of the narratives that you write throughout the year, at the end of the year, you (and your parents) will be able to review all of your work.
 Hopefully, you will see growth in your writing as you explore each component of your college bound plan.
 Your Google Document is private and is only accessible by people to whom you grant privileges (e.g., course instructor, mentor, parents, etc.).
 Whenever composing a narrative response, do not delete the question or prompt, so that your parents, the classroom instructor, or your cohort facilitator will clearly understand the context of your narrative response.

 Conversations and Collaboration